chenxuan520/cppweb/doc/configjson.md

 ### message print

-- bool type,whether to print message in stdout
+- bool type, whether to print the output to the terminal

 ### redirect